Red Lake, Ontario: History

 The town experienced a sudden surge of economic, industrial and population growth with the development of the gold mines.
 By 1936, Red Lake's Howey Bay airport was the busiest in the world, with more flights landing and taking off per hour than any other.

 By 1941, the Howey Mine had produced 421,592 ounces of gold.
 Hasaga Gold Mines produced 218,213 ounces over 14 years.
 McKenzie Red Lake Gold Mines produced 651,156 ounces by 1966, the Madsen Mine produced 2,416,609 ounces by 1976, and the Cochenour-Willans Mine produced 1,244,279 ounces by 1971.
 Jack Hammell developed Uchi Lake which produced 114,467 ounces by 1943.
 H. Dewitt Smith developed the Berens River, which produced 157,341 ounces by 1948.
 George Campbell started the second Red Lake gold rush in 1949 with the development of Campbell Red Lake Mines.
 It produced a peak of 300,472 ounces in 1993, the same year cumulative production reached 8,000,000 ounces.
 The Dickenson Red Lake Gold Mine had produced 3,000,000 ounces of gold by 1993.

+In 1960, the Township of Red Lake was incorporated, and in 1985, the nearby Township of Golden was established.

 In 1995 Goldcorp, the then owners of the Red Lake Mine, discovered that it contains the world's richest grade gold ore (two troy ounces of gold per metric ton).
 Shortly thereafter, the mine suffered through a four-year-long miners' strike.
 In 2004, the site was declared the richest gold mine in the world.

+On July 1, 1998, the Townships of Red Lake and Golden, along with the unorganized territory governed by the Madsen local services board, were amalgamated and became the Municipality of Red Lake.